theirish81/mockambo/README.md

 * Offline development
 * CI/CD pipeline testing

-## Status
-The project is in its infancy and still has to hit the first release.

 ## Documentation
 For further information, documentation and HowTos, [please refer to the project wiki](https://github.com/theirish81/mockambo/wiki).